Your Horoscope This Week: September 7 To 14

 Scorpio Sun & Rising:

 Scorpio, you felt that Pisces total lunar eclipse in your bones… it lit up your true love, creativity, and inner child sector, and many of you may still be riding waves of cathartic release.
 Whether through romance, a creative breakthrough, or a surprising revelation in your personal life, this eclipse asked you to stop hiding your heart.
-The Aries moon at the start of the week helps you pick up steam in your daily work and wellness flow.
-Channel that intensity into small, practical actions rather than spiraling into overthinking.
+The Aries moon on Tuesday and Wednesday helps you pick up steam in your daily work and wellness flow.
+Channel that intensity into small, practical actions rather than spiralling into overthinking.

 AdvertisementADVERTISEMENT